 Is it worth it?

-As well as the health and environmental benefits that can come from reducing your meat intake, the monetary gain isn’t to be sniffed at.
+Meatless Monday benefits definitely include health and the environment.
+But when it comes to reducing your meat intake, the monetary gain isn’t to be sniffed at.
 If you go meat free for just one meal per week, then you could save over £100 a year.
 Make it three meals and you’d really start to see a difference.
 However, of course, if you don’t want to sacrifice your meat, then there are other ways to save money on food and to live a frugal life.
 Check out my roundup of ways to save money on a tight budget for further inspiration.

-Do you prepare meatless Monday meals?
+Do you partake in no meat Monday?
 Or do you choose another day?
 What do you substitute your meat for?
 If you enjoyed this article, then check out my vegetarian batch cooking tips.